 What alternate DNS servers can I use ?

 Since many connectivity issues are eventually traced to DNS problems, you can add to, or even replace your ISP's nameservers with other free public ones.
 Your ISP automatically assigns their default DNS servers when your computer, or router connects to the internet.
 The problem is, their DNS servers can sometimes be congested, and cause connectivity issues, catching problems, or delays in name resolution.
+There are also other more subtle concerns about tracking your DNS queries and using/selling that aggregate data, so it may be a good idea to make an educated choice of who you want to trust with your browsing habits in general.
+Finally, some servers filter results deemed "malicious" or "unsafe", so can decide on a DNS provider that provides some type of safety net.

 Below is a list of the better free public DNS servers you can use instead of the ones assigned by your ISP.
 Just configure your network adapter (or your router) to use the following IPs as your DNS servers: